NCAR/ccpp-scm/scm/doc/TechGuide/chap_quick.rst

 developers.

-For working with the development branches (stability not guaranteed), check out the branch of the repository:
+For working with the development branches (stability not guaranteed), check out the ``main`` branch of the repository:

 .. code:: bash

    git clone --recursive -b main https://github.com/NCAR/ccpp-scm

+Recall that the ``--recursive`` option in this command clones the main ccpp-scm repository and all subrepositories (ccpp-physics and ccpp-framework).
-By using the option, it guarantees that you are checking out the commits of ccpp-physics and ccpp-framework that were tested with the latest commit of the SCM main branch.
-You can always retrieve the commits of the submodules that were intended to be used with a given commit of the SCM by doing the following from the top level SCM directory:
+If not included initially, you can always retrieve the commits of the submodules that were intended to be used with a given commit of the SCM by executing the following command from the SCM directory:

 .. code:: bash